 Mentors have an important role in supporting students' language learning.
 When mentoring culturally and linguistically diverse nursing students, the mentor needs to identify student's individual language learning needs.
 If the skills are not sufficient, measures are planned together with the students' higher educational institutions and the student him/herself.
 Mentors needs to provide space for the student to use the language in real situations and provide the necessary support needed in these situations.
 For example, the mentor can involve students in discussions ask questions so that students can actively participate, and provide timely support.
 Mentors can also practice possible situations (e.g., taking care of patient) together beforehand by creating open atmosphere.
 The mentor and student need to agree when and where the mentor can correct the student's language and give feedback.
 Establishing common rules in practice can provide more confidence to the student.
 The key to learning a language is to accept a person from another culture as a person, be open-minded, and to give them time.
 Low language skills have strong impact on interaction.
 It can cause misunderstanding and confusion, can risk patient safety and cause the mentor to feel burdened.
-For a student it can cause frustration, discrimination, loneliness, shame; dropping out of education; make it difficult to learn, to graduate and to find employment.
-Poor language skills can be interpreted as a student's ignorance or inability to carry out nursing procedures.
-According to the previous evidence it is also known, that lack of language skills can develop a student's non-verbal communication skills and empathy for people with speech impairment of who lack language skills.
+For a student it can cause frustration, discrimination, loneliness, shame; dropping out of education; make it difficult to learn, to graduate to carry out nursing procedures.
+According to the previous evidence it is also known, that lack of language skills can develop a student's non-verbal communication skills and empathy for people with speech impairment of who lack language skills31.